goharbor/harbor/docs/user_guide.md

 To prevent this, Harbor allows you to configure tag immutability at the project level, so that images with certain tags cannot be pushed into Harbor if their tags match existing tags.
 This prevents existing images from being overwritten.
 Tag immutability guarantees that an immutable tagged image cannot be deleted, and cannot be altered through repushing, retagging, or replication.

+Immutability rules use `OR` logic, so if you set multiple rules and a tag is matched by any of those rules, it is marked as immutable.

 1. Log in to the Harbor interface with an account that has at least project administrator privileges.
 1. Go to **Projects**, select a project, click the **More** ellipsis (`...`), and select **Tag Strategy**.